-- Have your MyACT Non-Test Instructions for Student form available and follow those instructions to create your account. - The name entered when creating your MyACT account will be on your score report. - The MyACT matching process only looks at the first 16 characters of your last name.
-If your last name is greater than 16 characters, create your account with your full last name and MyACT will use the first 16 characters of the last name to match. - The last name you enter must match the last name on the MyACT Non-Test Instructions for Student document provided by your school. - Your unique student code is located in the MyACT Non-Test Instructions for Student document. - The email you enter will be used per the ACT Privacy Policy and is included on score reports to colleges - You can edit your student profile information up to 2 days after your test day.
+- Have your MyACT Non-Test Instructions for Student document available and follow those instructions to create your account. - The name entered when creating your MyACT account will be on your score report. - The last name and date of birth you enter must match the last name and date of birth on the MyACT Non-Test Instructions for Student document provided by your school. - The MyACT matching process only looks at the first 16 characters of your last name, excluding spaces and special characters, along with your date of birth.
+If your last name is greater than 16 characters, create your account with your full last name and MyACT will use the first 16 characters to match. - Your unique student code is located in the MyACT Non-Test Instructions for Student document. - The email you enter will be used per the ACT Privacy Policy and is included on score reports to colleges. - You can edit your student profile information up to 2 days after your test day.
 After that, changes may not be included on your score report or sent to your score recipient choices.